TVLukeProductions/TrashPlay/README.md

 You can not always start a radio.
 Since others will want to "check in" your radio the app needs to make sure that they have the same songs you have, so you can only start a radio if:
-* you currently have only ne playlist activated (settings -> configue Playlists)
+* you currently have only ne playlist activated (settings -> configure Playlists)
 * This single activated playlist is not local

 You also need to give the station a name.